-For example, as the online game industry is at an early stage of development in China, the PRC government might release new laws, new regulations and policies from time to time to implement restrictions and further regulation on the online game industry.
+For example, as the online game industry is at an early stage of development in China, the PRC government might release new laws, new regulations and policies from time to time to time to time testrictions and further regulation on the online game industry.
 Recently, eight PRC government authorities, including the GAPP, the Ministry of Education and MIIT issued a notice requiring all Chinese online game operators to adopt an "anti-fatigue system" in an effort to curb addiction to online games by minors.
 Under the anti-fatigue system, three hours or less of continuous play is defined to be "healthy," three to five hours is defined to be "fatiguing," and five hours or more is defined to be "unhealthy."
 Game operators are required to reduce the value of game benefits for minor game players by half when those game players reach the "fatigue" level, and to zero when they reach the "unhealthy" level.
-In addition, online game.
+In addition, online game players in China are now required to register their identity card numbers before they can play an online game.
 This system allows game operators to identify which game players are minors.
 These restrictions could limit our ability to increase our business among minors.
 Furthermore, if these restrictions were expanded to apply to adult game players in the future, our business could be materially and adversely affected.